webOSArchive/enyo1-bootplate/Enyo1onLuneOS.md

 ### DIY (Manual)

-- Set up your project the same way you would set up any other bootplate project.
-- Modify your index.html and JavaScript files as outlined in this blog post: [JavaScript Apps for Open webOS With Enyo and Cordova](OpenWebOSBlog.md)
-- Copy `appinfo.json` from the PhoneGap `'lib/webos/framework'` directory and a cordova JavaScript file from the PhoneGap `'lib/webos/lib'` directory
-- Modify `appinfo.json` for your project and add an icon
-- run `tools\deploy.bat --cordova-webos` or `tools/deploy.sh --cordova-webos` to build your app.
+- Create your Enyo app by adding to and modifying the contents of the `enyo-app` folder
+- From the `enyo-app` folder, use the command line to run `palm-package`
-- Use `lune-install` to install to your webOS device
+- Use `palm-install` to install the resulting ipk on your webOS device over USB.

 ## Debugging